This article about major differences between how Americans and Brits work was published by the Great British Mag content team on 22 November 2019.

 3. Sick leave

 In the US, workers are not entitled to sick leave unless they have a competitive package for it at work.
-Meanwhile, sick leave is a legal right and it’s called Statutory Sick Pay.
+Meanwhile, in the UK sick leave is a legal right and it’s called Statutory Sick Pay.
 It is accrued over the duration of your employment so you’ll need to be working a certain amount of time before you can take it.
 Legally, you’re entitled to £94.25 per week for up to 28 weeks.
 This figure could be even more if your company has a competitive benefits package.

 4. Holiday leave